chingchenms/llvm/docs/Coroutines.rst

 points.
 The code that would be DCE'd if the `coro.param` is replaced with `i1 false` is not considered to be a use of the parameter copy.

-The frontend can emit this intrinsic if its language rules allow for this optimization.
+A frontend can emit this intrinsic if its language rules allow for this optimization.

 Example: